“His defence of bankers’ greed is Bullingdon morality, pure and simple.”

 Uncovered here are the lies, the sackings, the betrayals, the racist insults, the brush with criminality, that should have got Boris Johnson disbarred from ever being considered for high office.

-Now in its second edition, available from Public Reading Rooms:
+Available from Public Reading Rooms:

 Price: £8 post free